dominikirytowski/dominikirytowski/README.md

 <h3 align="center">Spec: IT systems engineering</h3>

 <h3> About Me </h3>
-Hi, my name is Dominik Irytowski
+Hi, my name is Dominik Irytowski.

 I'm going to graduate on 2022.
 I'm intrested in computer science, programming, sport and many more.